-- k) The existing character must be appreciated when contemplating new development, whatever its size or purpose.
-Whilst contemporary design is encouraged local heritage and setting must be considered. - Where an intrinsic part of local character, properties should be clustered in small pockets showing a variety of types.
-The use of a repeating type of dwelling along the entirety of the street should be avoided. - m) Heights of buildings should not generally exceed two-and-a-half storeys and the typical height should be one to two storeys, with some variation in any mix.
-The heights and roof forms should allow for glimpses of the surrounding countryside and long distance views where appropriate. - n) The existing roofline of adjoining properties should be respected to create a consistent roofline and rhythm along the street.
-Roof pitches should match existing/adjacent roof pitches (taking into account variation as a result of the materials used). - o) Materials proposed for use in new development and building extensions should match or otherwise blend or complement those used in the existing building or area, allowing for subtle variations by street.
-Boundary walls delineating gardens shall be built from local stone or other appropriate materials to match the colour of traditional walls in the vicinity. - p) Architectural detailing shall typically display elements that equate to those on existing traditional buildings which provide interest, scale and texture to form and elevations.
+- The existing character must be appreciated when contemplating new development, whatever its size or purpose.
+Whilst contemporary design is encouraged, local heritage and setting must be considered. - m) Where an intrinsic part of local character, properties should be clustered in small pockets showing a variety of types.
+The use of a repeating type of dwelling along the entirety of the street should be avoided. - n) Heights of buildings should not generally exceed two-and-a-half storeys and the typical height should be one to two storeys, with some variation in any mix.
+The heights and roof forms should allow for glimpses of the surrounding countryside and long distance views where appropriate. - o) The existing roofline of adjoining properties should be respected to create a consistent

+- roofline and rhythm along the street.
+Roof pitches should match existing/adjacent roof pitches (taking into account variation as a result of the materials used).
+The sensitive incorporation of solar panels / solar slates should be included within the design of southerly-facing roofs, where possible. - p) Materials proposed for use in new development and building extensions should match or otherwise blend or complement those used in the existing building or area, allowing for subtle variations by street.
+Where possible these should be locally produced and sourced (re-using on-site materials where practical) or which can demonstrate high sustainability credentials.
+The choice of fabric (and thermal properties) should take into account the need to maximise energy efficiency and reduce energy demand. - q) Boundary walls delineating gardens shall be built from local stone or other appropriate materials to match the colour of traditional walls in the vicinity. - r) Architectural detailing shall typically display elements that equate to those on existing traditional buildings which provide interest, scale and texture to form and elevations.
 In terraced or semi-detached houses this would typically include a cornice at the eaves, door surrounds or porches and occasionally parapet wall at eaves.

-- q) Proposed building façades should indicate the importance of each storey through combination of composition of building elements and the level of architectural detailing used. - r) Contemporary architecture should be supported where it combines with local traditional architectural forms.
+Consideration should also be given to including design features such as roof overhangs, window reveals and shutters that would assist with shading where there may be a risk of overheating. - s) Proposed building façades should indicate the importance of each storey through combination of composition of building elements and the level of architectural detailing used. - t) Contemporary architecture should be supported where it combines with local traditional architectural forms.